TannerSchultz06/Digital-Simulated-Turntable/README.md

 # Digital-Simulated-Turntable
-For those of you in the know this project has the main goal of creating a simulation table for phyisics based things starting with electrical outputs.
-Some things to look for:
-- Inital Python mock up and rough framing
-- Switch to C or other to be determined language for speed and compuwtational efficency
-- Expansion of the main goal out to other advanced physics sujects for more simulation tables
+For this prodject we are hoping to simulate a turn table and output the respoces into diffrent types of playable meida.
+Some things to look for are:
+- MP3 Outputs
+- Live audio prossesing
+- Efficent decoding algorithims
+- data Data DATAAAAAAAAAAAAAA
+Mock up will most likely be in Python and then switch to a more efficent language (TannerSchultz06 is thinking C or C++)